Nothing ushers in summer like fresh-picked strawberries. These perennial fruits are an essential for small-scale homesteads!

 Why Local Matters

-Strawberries are one of the top sources of vitamin C, one of the many antioxidants that make strawberries such a healthy food.
-Antioxidants help prevent diseases, even heart disease!
-Did you know that just one cup provides more than the recommended daily allowance.
+Strawberries are a delicious source of vitamin C, one of the many antioxidants that make strawberries such a healthy food.
+Did you know that just one cup provides more than the recommended daily allowance?
 Strawberries are also an excellent source of fiber (3 grams/cup), folate, and potassium, to name a few.

 To get the most flavor and nutrition out of the fresh and local berries, make sure you eat as many as humanly possible (ha) right away and preserve the rest within 24–48 hours of harvesting them.

-Have I convinced you to try growing strawberries too?
+Have I convinced you to try growing your own strawberries yet?

 Dig In,